Learning Mutually Informed Representations for Characters and Subwords: Experimental Setup

 \subsection{Datasets and Tasks}

-To assess the effectiveness of our model, we conduct experiments on sequence labeling tasks, which include named entity recognition (NER), Part-Of-Speech (POS) tagging, and text classification.
-The following details outline the four structured prediction tasks evaluated in our experiments:
+We evaluate our model on four tasks: named entity recognition (NER), part-Of-Speech (POS) tagging, intraword code-switching and text classification.

-\textbf{English NER}: For NER, we utilize the WNUT-17 shared task dataset \citep{derczynski-etal-2017-results}, which focuses on identifying uncommon and previously unseen entities in noisy user-generated texts from platforms like Twitter, YouTube, and StackExchange.
-Additionally, we employ the CONLL-2003 shared task dataset \citep{tjong-kim-sang-de-meulder-2003-introduction}, comprising formal writings sourced from the Reuters news article corpus.
+\textbf{English sequence labeling}: For NER, We utilize the WNUT-17 dataset \citep{derczynski-etal-2017-results} and the CONLL-2003 dataset \citep{tjong-kim-sang-de-meulder-2003-introduction}, which respectively contains noisy user-generated texts from social media and formal writings sourced from the Reuters news.
+For POS-tagging, we use TweeBank \citep{jiang-etal-2022-annotating}, which contains noisy texts from Twitter.

-\textbf{Multilingual NER}: We employ the MasakhaNER dataset \citep{adelani-etal-2021-masakhaner}, which offers NER tasks for 10 low-resourced African languages.
-It's important to note that only Amharic (AMH) and Hausa (HAU) were included in the pretraining of XLM-R, and none of them were part of the pretraining for CANINE-s.
+\textbf{Multilingual NER}: We use the MasakhaNER dataset \citep{adelani-etal-2021-masakhaner}, which offers NER tasks for 10 low-resourced African languages.

-\textbf{POS-tagging}: For POS-tagging, we utilize the TweeBank dataset \citep{jiang-etal-2022-annotating}, which contains noisy texts sourced from Twitter.
+\textbf{Character-level sequence labeling:} We also use the Spanish-Wixarika and Turkish-German data of \citet{mager2019subwordlevel} on \emph{intraword} code-switching.
+Since the language switch exists within a word, the \emph{intraword} segmentations cannot be predicted by subword models because the morpheme boundaries might not align with subword boundaries.
+We formulate it as a character-level sequence labeling task.

 \textbf{Text classification}: The WNUT-2020 shared task \#2 dataset \citep{nguyen2020wnut2020} focuses on identifying informative English tweets related to COVID-19.
 Additionally, we use the TweetEval dataset \citep{barbieri-etal-2020-tweeteval}, a comprehensive benchmark for evaluating tweet classification.
-We evaluated our model on six out of the seven heterogeneous tasks provided by TweetEval.